Avishi2511/property-search/README.md

 | `GEMINI_API_KEY` | No | Enables LLM-assisted extraction for open-ended phrasing (purpose, priorities, unusual locality references).
 Without it, the system runs on rule-based extraction alone — weaker on open-ended phrasing, but fully functional and deterministic.
 Never used for money/dates regardless. |
 | `HOST`, `PORT` | No | Uvicorn bind address, default `0.0.0.0:8000`. |

-## Testing strategy
+## ✅ Testing strategy

 126 tests in `backend/tests/`, organized by layer: dataset/search filtering,
-constraint state (corrections, confirmations, contradiction-softening), deterministic money/date normalization, rule-based + LLM-merge extraction, discovery scoring/stopping policy, ranking determinism, the search-criteria bridge, the WebSocket API, and full end-to-end conversations against the real 550-property dataset (including the spec's adversarial cases: corrections, out-of-order info, hesitation, contradictions).
-Gemini is mocked or disabled in every test — nothing in CI depends on a live API key.
+constraint state (corrections, confirmations, contradiction-softening), deterministic money/date normalization, rule-based + LLM-merge extraction, discovery scoring/stopping policy, ranking determinism, the search-criteria bridge, the WebSocket API, and full end-to-end conversations against the real 550-property dataset — including adversarial cases: corrections, out-of-order information, hesitation, contradictions. **Gemini is mocked or disabled in every test** — nothing in CI depends on a live API key.

 Run everything: `cd backend && pytest -q`.

-## Known limitations
+## ⚠️ Known limitations

-- **Voice feedback loop**: without headphones, the mic can pick up the agent's own speaker output.
-Chrome's default capture applies some echo cancellation, which usually prevents false interrupts, but it isn't guaranteed.
+- **Voice feedback loop** — without headphones, the mic can pick up the agent's own speaker output.
+Chrome's default capture applies echo cancellation, which usually prevents false interrupts, but it isn't guaranteed.
 A production system would route through a dedicated acoustic-echo-cancelling pipeline — exactly why voice sits behind a swappable `VoiceProvider` interface.
 - **Commute estimates** are straight-line distance ÷ an assumed 22 km/h
   average city speed, not a real routing engine.
-- **Browser support**: voice requires Chrome (`webkitSpeechRecognition`).
+- **Browser support** — voice requires Chrome (`webkitSpeechRecognition`).
-  Other browsers fall back to typing — the UI detects and message this.
+  Other browsers fall back to typing; the UI detects this and messages it.
-- **Gemini model pinning**: `_MODEL_NAME` in `extraction/gemini_client.py`
+- **Gemini model pinning** — `_MODEL_NAME` in `extraction/gemini_client.py`
-  is a fixed model string; if Google deprecates it, extraction logs a warning and falls back to rule-based only rather than failing the request — but the constant will need updating to restore LLM-assisted extraction.
+  is a fixed model string.
+If Google deprecates it, extraction logs a warning and falls back to rule-based only rather than failing the request, but the constant will need updating to restore LLM-assisted extraction.
 - **`create-vite` pinned to v5** in the frontend setup instructions — the latest `create-vite` requires Node ≥20; this repo was scaffolded against